There are now 3 possible online modes for units:

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) take-home assignments; (2) class tests; and (3) class contribution and participation.
+Indicative assessments in this unit are as follows: (1) translation assignments; (2) translation tests; and (3) class presentations and discussion.
 Further information is available in the unit outline.

 - Unit Coordinator(s)